protyposis/yi-mirrorless-firmware-tools/README.md

 ### Next steps

- * Determine where the first 18 byte of the compressed sections come from
  * Write packer to create flashable FW file from unpacked/modified data
  * Identify partition table format and decode
  * Disassemble first section